Malinchristina/p1breathbodyspirit/README.md

 ### Validator Testing

+Testing of html was done in [Validator w3](https://validator.w3.org/ "Validator w3")

 * Missing header on second sections on about page.
 Fixed as hidden.
 * Stray end tag on contact page.
 Fixed by deleting it.
 * The frameborder attribute on the iframe element is obsolete.
 Fixed by deleting it in html.